Marc Garneau Collegiate Institute: History

-Overview
+On December 31, 1997, the EYBE was dissolved and Marc Garneau Collegiate became part of the new Toronto District School Board the following day.

 Student life

-There are numerous extra curricular activities at Marc Garneau.
-Some of the clubs include chapters of DECA, MGCI EcoTeam, MGCI Muslim Student Association, MGCI osu Club, Student Council, The Reckoner of MGCI, and the Key Club.
-The school has had several first and second-place finishes in the International DECA Competition.
+Some of the clubs include chapters of FBLA, DECA, Law Society, MGCI EcoTeam, MGCI Muslim Student Association, Student Council, The Reckoner of MGCI, and the Key Club.
+The school has had several first and second-place finishes in the International FBLA Competition and the International DECA Competition.

+Other extracurricular activities include the Concert Band, String Orchestra, Music Council, Musical Theater, Mock Trials, Reach for the Top, Math Club, Computer Science Club, Cybersecurity Club, Game Development Club, and Physics Club.

-Garneau provides students with a wide variety of sports teams including: Football, Rugby, Basketball, Soccer, Volley Ball, Baseball, Field Hockey, Ultimate Frisbee, Cricket, Tennis, and an annual ball hockey tournament.
+Garneau provides students with a wide variety of sports teams including: Football, Rugby, Basketball, Soccer, Volleyball, Baseball, Field Hockey, Ultimate Frisbee, Cricket, Tennis, and an annual ball hockey tournament.
 The official mascot for the school is the cougar.

-Offered extracurricular activities include the Concert Band, Choir, Guitar Club, Music Council, Mock Trials, Reach for the Top, and Stage Band.
-Although there is no official strings program offered by the school, students play in the completely student-run String Orchestra.

 Drama students at Marc Garneau perform musicals and plays, and participate in many activities, such as the Canadian Improv Games and the Sears Festival.

 The Reckoner of MGCI is the school's newspaper.
-The Reckoner's website is updated several times a week and a print edition is distributed monthly.
-With a staff of over eighty students, the site's authors consist of volunteers from all grades who undergo an application process in early September.
 The Reckoner was named "Best Volunteer Newspaper" at the "Toronto Star High School Newspaper Awards" in 2014 and "Best Electronic Newspaper" in 2011 and 2014.
 In 2015, The Reckoner was named "Best Electronic Newspaper" once again by the Toronto Star.

 Recognition and awards

 In 2004, Maclean's magazine ranked the TOPS program at MGCI as among the best schools in Canada, suggesting it was the top-ranked program for students pursuing science or mathematics in their later studies.
 The September 2006 issue of Toronto Life also stated that MGCI was the best high school in Toronto for mathematics and science, largely crediting the TOPS program.

+MGCI also frequently places in the top 3 in various University of Waterloo math contests.